 The hotel attracts an all-encompassing crowd, from couples to families (there are dedicated play zones and family rooms); dogs are welcome, too.
 Skiing is the main attraction, with hundreds of kilometres of all-level pistes on the doorstep, but folk also come for other winter and summer activities in the surrounding Bernese Oberland, many of which are included in the rates.
 After a day of outdoor adventure, return for some pampering in the spa, a soak in the indoor pool, sophisticated food in the twinkling à la carte restaurant, or burgers and cocktails in the bar, all accompanied by sweeping mountain views.
 This gorgeous place has something for all tastes.

-- A huge range of activities included in the rates - guided snowshoe walks, a ski shuttle and sledging in winter; rafting, climbing, canyoning, mountain biking and more in summer
+- A daily activity is included in the rates - guided skiing, snowshoe walks and sledging in winter; hiking, mountain biking and more in summer

 - Lots of dining options: gourmet fare, informal buffets and tapas, bar food, even a fondue chalet in the grounds